yaylinda/scriptable/README.md

 # scriptable
 Playing around with various scripts for the Scriptable app on iOS.

+To use one of the Widgets, just create a new Widget from the Scriptable App, and copy and paste the code from the `.js` file 😄.

 ## Widgets List
 - [DiscordWidget](https://github.com/yaylinda/scriptable#DiscordWidget)
 - [WordClockWidget](https://github.com/yaylinda/scriptable#WordClockWidget)